AMLResearchProject/all-detection-system-2019/Facial-Auth/V1/README.md

 - [Tensorflow 1.4.0](https://www.tensorflow.org/install "Tensorflow 1.4.0")

 # Hardware Requirements

 - 1 x [Intel® Movidius™ Neural Compute Stick](https://www.movidius.com/ "Intel® Movidius™ Neural Compute Stick")
 - 1 x Linux machine for Movidius™ development (Full SDK)
 - 1 x UP Squared (Raspberry Pi 3 etc) for the API server and classifier

+&nbsp;

 # Facial Recognition Server Setup

 Now we will setup the Acute Myeloid Leukemia Detection System Facial Recognition Server.
 The following tutorial will take you through the steps required to setup a local facial recognition server that can be used to classify images using REST requests.

 ## UFW Firewall

 UFW firewall is used to protect the ports of your TASS device.

 ```
  $ sudo ufw status
    Status: inactive
 ```

 The ports are specified in **required/confs.json**.
 The default settings are set to **8080** for the streaming port and **8181** for the socket port. **FOR YOUR SECURITY YOU SHOULD CHANGE THESE!**.

 ```